France presses for euro area bonds as crisis salve

 But Germany opposes direct lending by the EFSF to banks, saying it is up to individual member states to ensure the stability of their banking sectors.

-(Additional reporting by Gareth Jones in Berlin and Martin Santa in Bratislava, editing by Mike Peacock; Editing by Toby Chopra)
+(Additional reporting by Gareth Jones in Berlin and Martin Santa in Bratislava, editing by Mike Peacock)

 SINGAPORE Oil rose on Tuesday, supported by an OPEC-led effort to cut output, but rising production elsewhere kept prices within the narrow range that has contained them so far this year.